YooHoo & Friends (2012 TV series): Production

 David Feiss stated in an interview that he was contacted by Konnie Kwak, the president of Toonzone Studios, to make the original YooHoo & Friends series into something he could sell to western television.
 He then approached it similarly to Woody Allen's What's Up, Tiger Lily?, where "a foreign language film is re-dubbed in English with an entirely different story, it could be funny."
-He rewrote dialogue and created 4 minutes of new animation per episode.
-Feiss has also said that he moved to a house across from Flavor Flav, the voice of Father Time and he agreed to be on the show.
+He proposed rewriting the dialogue from the original series, and creating 4 minutes of new animation per episode.
+Feiss has also said that he moved to a house across from Flavor Flav, the voice of Father Time, and after Feiss befriended him, Flav agreed to be on the show.

-Kwak once saw YooHoo & Friends stuffed toys and thought "they looked pretty cute.
-The toys had already inspired a 52-episode animated series for younger kids, which aired in South Korea and had received many prestigious awards in that country.
+According to Kwak, she once saw YooHoo & Friends stuffed toys and thought "they looked pretty cute.
+The toys had already inspired a 52-episode animated series that aired in South Korea and had received many prestigious awards in that country.
 But like many Korean properties, it doesn't translate well overseas.
-So [they planned] to repurpose the episodes to broaden the market."
-The team had prepared the adaptation for a six to 12-year-old demographic.
+So the studio repurpose the episodes to broaden the market.
+The team had prepared the adaptation for a 6 to 12-year-old demographic, unlike the original YooHoo & Friends series which was aimed mainly for preschoolers.
+Neon Pumpkin, a South Korean studio that was owned by Toonzone Studios under the name of Toonzone Korea, animated parts of Feiss´s sketches in his signature art style.

 On October 14, 2010, Flav narrated a sneak peek of the series for MIPJunior that was uploaded by Toonzone to YouTube.
 By 2013, the video was privated.

-Eventually, the opportunity to fully develop another season for the series was postponed, causing Toonzone Studios to take legal action against Aurora World over the contractual copyrights of the series, that caused Aurora World to end up breaking the deal with Toonzone and licensing its franchise to Lawless Entertainment in June 2014.
+Eventually, the opportunity to fully develop another season for the series was postponed, causing Toonzone Studios to take legal action against Aurora World over the contractual copyrights of the series, which led Aurora World to end up breaking the deal with Toonzone and licensing its franchise to Lawless Entertainment in June 2014.
+In 2013, the original 2009 series would also receive a faithful English dub, retaining the original canon and properly adapting its script.
+This redubbing would be distributed among several streaming services in the following years, effectively replacing the 2012 adaptation and becoming the first exposure to the franchise in the United States.

+Despite the troubled production, YooHoo & Friends is notable for being one of the few animated TV series by Toonzone Studios that saw release before its eventual closure (and the most recognized show among them in retrospect), alongside Action Dad and Guardians of the Power Masks.
+The studio had other animated series in development that never saw the light of day, including Bigfoot Littlefoot, another show by Feiss produced for the company.

+Furthermore, the company which financed the show, Animation Development Company, was caught illegally raising money by conducting unlicensed, unregistered offerings of securities, and giving misleading statements to its investors.
+As a result, Animation Development Company stopped being included in the show's credits after the 14th episode.